AUTOMATE

-// From code commit to production deployment.
+// From code to production, on autopilot.

-// The Path to CI/CD Mastery
+// The Pipeline Path

 12 lessons.
-Complete CI/CD control.
+Complete CI/CD mastery.

 LESSON 01